© Les Arcs

 Getting from the airport to Les Arcs

-The easiest and fastest way to get to Les Arcs is to book an airport transfer.
-The Geneva to Les Arcs transfer time is around two hours and 45 minutes but will be longer on snowy days and in peak weeks, such as Christmas, New Year, school holidays and Easter.
+Book an airport transfer.
+The transfer time is around 2h45, but will be longer on snowy days and in peak weeks, such as Christmas, New Year, school holidays and Easter.
 Learn more on our Transfers Guide page.

 Trains to Les Arcs